Image

 Caldwell County, MO Criminal Defense Lawyers | Local Caldwell County Legal Experts

-Why Hire Combs Waterkotte as Your Criminal Defense Lawyer in Caldwell County, MO?
+Why Choose Combs Waterkotte as Your Criminal Defense Attorney in Caldwell County, MO?

-What should I do first if I’m arrested in Caldwell County, MO?
+What should I do immediately after being arrested in Caldwell County, MO?

 The most important thing is to stay calm and say nothing until you speak with a lawyer.
 Anything you say could be used against you.
 Call (314) 900-HELP or contact Combs Waterkotte immediately—our team can guide you through what to expect, handle communications with law enforcement, and start building your defense from day one.